-Stay interviews (as opposed to just exit interviews) are getting very popular and with good reason as it makes sense to invest time and effort into exploring how staff are currently feeling and doing, as opposed to when they have already resigned.
+Retaining top and diverse talent is a huge challenge.
+Stay interviews (as opposed to exit interviews) invest time and effort into exploring how staff are currently feeling and doing to help them thrive.

 The very name has a positive connotation – the message is “We value you and we would like you to stay with us”.